 You’ve developed a winning product.
 Not only is it good—it’s selling.
 And people like it!
 Business is booming and you’re excited about what lies ahead.

-And then, all of a sudden the customer inquiries start coming in.
-Your customers have issues and questions, and suddenly you have more work than you can handle.
-You know a ton about your business and your product, but you know very little about how to scale a customer support team to meet this sudden surge of demand.
+And then, the customer inquiries start surging.
+You have more tickets coming in than you can handle.
+You know a ton about your business and your product, but you know very little about how to scale a customer support team.

 This might happen when you have zero customer service agents.
 Perhaps the CEO and engineering team are all handling customer support part-time.
 Or perhaps you already have 10, 20, or even 50 agents.
 Either way, the challenge is the same—you need a partner who can help you bring this team up to scale quickly so that you can focus on what made this company great to begin with: your visionary product.

 This challenge has become particularly acute as COVID-19 has spread around the globe.
 Some businesses have seen their revenue plummet, while others saw demand double or triple, sometimes literally overnight.

 Dealing with volume surges is never easy, but it’s doubly challenging today.
 In a best case scenario, your staff is stressed, adjusting to working from home, and possibly caring for children while working full time.
 In a worst case scenario, staff may actually be sick or caring for ill family members.

 A customer service outsourcing firm can help you scale quickly and affordably, with experienced, talented agents.
 At Peak Support, for example, we can often launch a team in as little as 1 or 2 weeks, in the Philippines or the U.S. Outsourcers can take the customer service challenge off your plate so you can focus on steering your ship through these turbulent waters.